dnksebastian/dnksebastian/README.md

 </br></br>

 <div align="center">
   <p align="justify">Welcome to my GitHub profile!
 Here I publish various projects which I'm working on as part of my exercises from online courses.
-If you would like to code something together or exchange experiences, feel free to contact me via Facebook or LinkedIn.
+If you would like to code something together or exchange experiences, feel free to contact me via <a href="https://www.facebook.com/sebastian.dulniawka">Facebook</a> or <a href="https://www.linkedin.com/in/sebastian-dulniawka/">LinkedIn</a>.
 Cheers!</p>
 </div>

 </br></br>